mpfeifer1/AppleStore/README.md

 AppleStore
 ==========

-This is a "Store" Where you can buy Apple Products, this was a project for Computer Science 1.
+This is a "Store" where you can buy Apple products, this was a project for Computer Science 1.